Georges034302/Advanced-Cloud-Computing-with-AWS/README.md

 </details>

 <details>
-  <summary>Lab Session 05: Load Balancing and Auto Scaling (Free Tier)</summary>
+  <summary>Lab Session 05: Load Balancing and Auto Scaling </summary>

-  Implement high availability and elasticity using free tier-eligible Classic Load Balancers and Auto Scaling Groups with CloudWatch integration.
+  Implement high availability and elasticity using Classic Load Balancers and Auto Scaling Groups with CloudWatch integration.
 Learn automatic scaling based on demand, scheduled scaling patterns, and global traffic distribution with Route 53.

   **Labs for this session:**
   - [lab_5_a_clb-deployment.md](session05/lab_5_a_clb-deployment.md):